fillefrans/pi/README.md

-#π
+##π

 ####What is π?

-First and foremost, it is a tool for building single-page web pages and apps.
+First and foremost, it is a tool for building single-page web and mobile apps.

 The short version is: